 While I sat in the car salesman cubicle after I’d selected the car, I called my car insurance company.
 I wanted to know what the premiums would be for a newer car that’s considered a luxury car.
 Before I could drive the car off the lot, the dealership also needed proof of insurance since I’d also secured financing.

 3. Register/transfer the title.

 Dealerships in Georgia handle all the paperwork for transferring the vehicle’s title from them to you.

 Otherwise, for private sales, you’ll need to visit your county’s vehicle registration office.
 Bring your paperwork to the office including the title, bill of sales, proof of insurance, license plates (so you can transfer them to the newer vehicle) and the latest proof of inspection.

 Call your attorney and let them know about your new vehicle purchase if it’s outlined in your will as property.

-documents of ownership if you pass away you do you want to in writing who your car goes to so be sure to let your attorney know that you need to make that update to your will or any other changes
+When you pass away, make sure it’s in writing who gets your car.
+Let your attorney know that you need to make that update to your will or any other changes.

 RELATED TOPIC: Estate Planning Steps You Can Take on Your Own

 Your homeowner’s association or your apartment community may ask you to submit your vehicle registration information, including the make, model, and license plate number.
 Many communities want to keep track of cars that should be parked in your neighborhood.